paulgasbarra/react-technical-pokemon/completed/README.md

 - [ ] Display a list of the pokemon's ability
 - [ ] Change the text color of the selected pokemon
 - [ ] Display the selected Pokemon to the left and the list to the right

+All of your work should happen inside the foloder "Components"